joematthews/extreme-angular/README.md

 VSCode is capable of using 'font ligatures' -- not everyone likes font ligatures, but I really enjoy them.

-The two most popular fonts (that I know of) that support font ligatures are [Fira Code](https://github.com/tonsky/FiraCode) and [Jet Brains Mono](https://www.jetbrains.com/lp/mono/).
+The two most popular fonts that support font ligatures are [Fira Code](https://github.com/tonsky/FiraCode) and [Jet Brains Mono](https://www.jetbrains.com/lp/mono/).
 I typically use the 'Regular' `*.ttf` variant of each font.

 After you've downloaded and installed the font of your choice, you can set the font and enable font ligatures in your settings: